stroiman/fspec/Readme.markdown

     inherit FSpec.MbUnitWrapper.MbUnitWrapperBase()
 ```

 Just make sure that you have enabled MbUnit support with NCrunch.
-I am also not
+This has been
-sure whether or not it works in NCrunch version 1.
+tested with NCrunch 2.

 Unfortunately, NCrunch cannot see each individual test, it only recognizes the
 entire test suite as a single test.
 But if your tests are fast, that should
-work for a normal red/green/refactor workflow.
+work fine for a normal red/green/refactor workflow.